Tulsa Race Massacre: How Black Wall Street Was Destroyed

 In 1996, on the 75th anniversary of the massacre, the first memorial ceremony was held at Mount Zion Baptist Church, and a physical memorial was placed outside of the Greenwood Cultural Center.
 In 2001, Oklahoma established a commission to investigate the incident.
 In their final report, the commission recommended significant restitution to the Black residents of Tulsa, including direct reparations payments to survivors, descendants of survivors, and a memorial for the reburial of the victims of the massacre.

-Black Wall Street still stands, albeit with only one original building from before the massacre.
-The residents today keep the memory of the district alive through memorials and education, and the neighborhood is a haven for creatives and Black industry, as it once was, over 100 years on from its greatest tragedy.
+Today, Black Wall Street still stands, albeit with only one original building from before the massacre.
+The neighborhood is a testament to the Tulsan Black community’s resilience in the face of violence and destruction.
+The residents today keep the memory of the district alive through memorials and education.
+The Tulsa Historical Society, for example, has a free virtual exhibit, open at all times during the day, that documents the atrocity and educates the community.
+The neighborhood is a haven for creatives and the Black industry, as it once was, over 100 years on from its greatest tragedy.

 Author Image